Examples

 Workflow playbooks

-Berry ships with workflow playbooks that provide templates for different use cases.
-Each playbook includes a "max contrast" worked example like the one above.
+Berry ships with workflow playbooks for different use cases.
+Each includes a before/after worked example.

-- Search & Learn — Q&A, repo exploration, API understanding.
+- Search & Learn — Q&A, repo exploration.
 Uses

 detect_hallucination. - Generate Boilerplate — Tests, docs, migrations, configs.
 Uses

-audit_trace_budgetto verify constraints and decisions. - Inline Completions — Spot-check high-impact tab-complete.
+audit_trace_budget. - Inline Completions — Spot-check tab-complete.
 Uses

-audit_trace_budget. - Greenfield Prototyping — Move fast with Facts vs Decisions vs Assumptions.
-Uses
+- Greenfield Prototyping — Facts vs Decisions vs Assumptions.

 Two verification tools